dunnesquared/cinescout/README.md

 several weeks it took me put together this app.
 It took me *way longer* than I had originally thought.

-Alex Dunne, 2020-08-19
+Alex Dunne, August 2020

-[1^]  This script applies to MacOS and *nix operating systems.
-I'm unsure how to setup this app on Windows.
-That said, the principles for the simplest setup are the same: create an 'app.db' in the root of the project directory;
-enter your keys in whatever environment variable manager Windows uses.
-The script is nice-to-have, but not strictly necessary to setup `Cinescout`.
+[1^]  This script applies to MacOS and *nix operating systems; I'm unsure how to setup `Cinescout` on Windows.
+That said, the script just automates a few simple tasks that can be done manually.
+For the simplest setup here's what you need to do: 1) Create an 'app.db' file in the root of the project directory, and 2) Enter your keys in whatever environment variable manager Windows uses.
+How you want to set your Flask environment variables, I'll leave to you.